stratisproject/StratisBitcoinFullNode/Documentation/using-nlog.md

 ### Creating Instance Logger

-You always need to pass `ILoggerFactory` to the class constructor and then you can create an instance logger as follows:
+You always need to pass `ILoggerFactory` to the class constructor (or get it from DI) and then you can create an instance logger as follows:

 ```
 /// <summary>Instance logger.</summary>